qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The |mActionMergeFeatureAttributes| :sup:`Merge Attributes of Selected Features` tool allows to :index:`merge attributes of features` with common boundaries and attributes without merging their boundaries.
 You can merge the attributes when selecting several features at once.
 Then press the |mActionMergeFeatureAttributes| :sup:`Merge Attributes of Selected Features` button.
-Now QGIS offers you which attributes are to be applied to all selected objects.
+Now |qg| offers you which attributes are to be applied to all selected objects.
 As a result, all objects have the same attribute entries.

 .. index:: Rotate_Point_symbols